lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 This section describes TPM2 key attestation for use in a CSR.

+### Introduction to TPM2 concepts

+The defininitions in the following sections are defined by the TPM2 and various TCG defined specification including the TPM2 set of specifications.
+Those familiar with TPM2 concepts may skip to {{appdx-tcg-attest-certify}} which defines an ASN.1 structure specific for bundling a TPM attestation into an EvidenceStatement, and {{appdx-tpm-example}}
+which provides the example.
+For those unfamiliar with TPM2 concepts this section provides only the minimum information to understand TPM2 Attestation in CSR and is not a complete description of the technology in general.

 ### TCG Key Attestation Certify

 There are several ways in TPM2 to provide proof of a key's properties.